Ifö Wall Lamp

 Period: 1960s, 1970s – Mid-Century Modern.

 The prince designed innumerable objects.
-He designed kitchenware, lighters, furniture, jewelry, glasses and so on.
+He designed kitchenware, lighters, furniture, jewellery, glasses and so on.
 This lamp was designed in the 1960s.
-Sigvard Bernadotte died in 2002.
+Sigvard Bernadotte passed away in 2002.

 Ifö was founded by William Abelgaard Nielsen (1838-1917) in 1887 as a lime and kaolinite mining company.
 In 1936 Ifö was born as a toilet seats firm.